-As part of the requirement under the 2016 Finance Act, we are publishing our tax strategy for the year ended 31 March 2024.
-National Grid's tax strategy does not change significantly from year to year and remains in line with the Group's purpose and values.
+As part of the requirement under the 2016 Finance Act, we are publishing our tax strategy for the year ended 31 March 2025.
+National Grid's tax strategy does not change significantly from year to year and remains in line with the Group's purpose and values due to the stable nature of our business.
 It is a global tax strategy and the principles apply across all our relevant jurisdictions including the UK.